 Bird flu, or avian influenza, is a viral infection spread from bird to bird.
 Currently, a particularly deadly strain of bird flu -- H5N1 -- continues to spread among poultry in Egypt and in certain parts of Asia.

 Technically, H5N1 is a highly pathogenic avian influenza (HPAI) virus.
-It's deadly to most, but not all birds.
+It's deadly to most birds.
 And it's deadly to humans and to other mammals that catch the virus from birds.
 Since the first human case in 1997, H5N1 has killed nearly 60% of the people who have been infected.

 But unlike human flu bugs, H5N1 bird flu does not spread easily from person to person.
 The very few cases of human-to-human transmission have been among people with exceptionally close contact, such as a mother who caught the virus while caring for her sick infant.